How to cut plexiglass with a Dremel Tool

 Bits from the material are dangerous for the eyes.
 The work area has to be clear before you start working for enough room to move around.
-A workbench works better, but if you do not have any flat area, it works.
-Examine the electric cord as you make sure it is long enough for easy cutting.
+A workbench works better, but it works if you do not have a flat area.
+Examine the electric cord to ensure it is long enough for easy cutting.

 Make sure the Dremel tool is off.
 Loosen the collet and insert the 561 bit.
 Tighten the collet with the wrench.
 Plug the Dremel tool into a power supply.